JakeSteam/blog-programming/_drafts/2024-02-11-opinionated-frameworks.md

 I'm absolutely envious of developers who enter the Android ecosystem when it is already mature, as I did with Next.js.
 When a technology is new and exciting it's essentially chaos, with countless alternatives for every part of your app, and no way to tell which will become dominant in five years.
 Joining late lets you skip learning multiple similar approaches, and just learn the one that the community has embraced.

+Once a baseline of understanding has been achieved, it's drastically easier to compare different options.

 ## Conclusion

+T3 kept me interested in Next.js / React / Tailwind / Prisma.
+Google kept me from straying away from Android.

+As you've probably realised from the contents of articles on here, I'm usually not particularly opinionated on choosing certain libraries over others.
+If it works, and is widely adopted, it's probably good enough.
+I'd much rather learn a whole new ability than learn how to store data in yet another ORM library!

+However, publicly discussing & debating these opinions _is_ useful for the long term health of an ecosystem.
+It's just not what a beginner necessarily needs to read.

+Time to carry on developing with the T3 stack, and ignore (for now) all the alternatives!

 [![](/assets/images/2024/example-thumbnail.png)](/assets/images/2024/example.png)